What Are the Benefits of Being a Commonwealth Citizen in the UK?

 According to Home Office rules, however, female Commonwealth citizens typically don't have the right of abode if the person they were married to has another living wife or widow.
 It may be possible if they entered the UK while married before 1st August 1988 (even if their husband has other wives in the UK), or if they have been in the UK since their marriage and at that time were their husband's only wife to have legally entered the UK.

 Some Commonwealth citizens are also eligible for UK Ancestry visas.
 One of the real benefits of this visa type is that holders can remain in the UK for five years without having to apply for an extension to their leave.
-After five years in the UK, the Commonwealth citizen can then apply to settle permanently in the UK (referred to as indefinite leave to remain or ILR).
+After five years in the UK, the Commonwealth citizen can then apply to stay in the UK permanently (referred to as indefinite leave to remain or ILR).

 To be eligible for a UK Ancestry Visa, the Commonwealth citizen will need to: